sfDesat/SpaceStation/README.md

 It is just a skybox for now.
 It includes no gameplay aspects appart from appreciating it, i guess.

 ### What do I want from you?
 Not much, I mainly want to know if you people can run it and if they run into any major issues.
+Although feedback or ideas are always welcome